-The problem is that even if one is to buy into the inherently totalitarian logic of this wordplay, the issue still stands – the issue being that everyone does indeed have something to hide, including those who use this thought-terminating cliché, even if those individuals don’t know it yet.
+The problem is that even if one is to buy into the inherently totalitarian logic of this wordplay, the issue still stands – the point is that everyone does indeed have something to hide, including those who use this thought-terminating cliché, even if those individuals don’t know it yet.

-Those who’ve been through a totalitarian regime know the value of privacy by instinct but those who’ve been fortunate and dare I say privileged enough to have been born into a relatively-free society are invited to read the following lines and use their imagination.
-While going to jail for trivial reasons is a lot less common these days, losing your job and/or your livelihood over what you perceive to be trivial things is still common.
+Those who’ve been through a totalitarian regime know the value of privacy by instinct.
+Still, those who’ve been fortunate and privileged enough to have been born into a relatively-free society are invited to read the following lines and use their imagination.
+While going to jail for trivial reasons is less common these days, losing your job and/or your livelihood over what you perceive to be trivial things is still common.

-Here are 5 every-day situations in which you or your loved ones could easily find themselves in and can easily be avoided by avoiding the mindset that you don’t have anything to hide.
+Here are five everyday situations in which you or your loved ones could easily find themselves and can easily be avoided by avoiding the mindset that you don’t have anything to hide.

-While arresting people for holding the “wrong” political opinion or voting for the “wrong” candidate is not something one usually associates with modern-day Europe or North America – lesser consequences are still common.
+While arresting people for holding the “wrong” political opinion or voting for the “wrong” candidate is not something one usually associates with modern-day Europe or North America – lesser consequences are still expected.

 In 2016, a British child who will be voting in the next British general election had the police called on him for browsing the website of a mainstream political party at school as part of a school project that involved discussion on immigration.
-The school network’s admin decided to inform the teachers and the teachers decided to inform the Police that the child wanted to get the perspectives of all the parties in the House of Commons over the topic being debated in school.
+The school network’s admin decided to inform the teachers.
+The teachers decided to notify the police that the child wanted to get the perspectives of all the parties in the House of Commons over the topic being debated in school.
 It sure would’ve helped if the kid had known to use a VPN.

-In the good ol’ USA you can be fired or not hired at all in the first place for your political views, even if they are very mainstream views held by tens of millions of your fellow citizens.
-And oftentimes employers learn these details by snooping into your computer usage while at work (yes, they can do that, and routinely do that) or by stalking your social media (which is inherently unsafe, more on that in another story).
+In the good ol’ USA, you can be fired or not hired at all in the first place for your political views, even if they are very mainstream views held by tens of millions of your fellow citizens.
+And frequently, employers learn these details by snooping into your computer usage.
+At the same time, at work (yes, they can do that, and routinely do that) or by stalking your social media (which is inherently unsafe, more on that in another story).

-Admittedly, sometimes the political storm finds you – like it happened to a staffer at the College of Engineering at the University of Arkansas who was falsely accused by the social media mob of participating in the Charlottesville march of the so-called alt-right when he was 1000 miles away from the location when the march took place.
+Admittedly, sometimes the political storm finds you – as it happened to a staffer at the College of Engineering at the University of Arkansas who was falsely accused by the social media mob of participating in the Charlottesville march of the so-called alt-right when he was 1000 miles away from the location when the protest took place.

-Practicing privacy is no panacea but it sure can prevent a lot of problems from emerging.
+Practicing privacy is no panacea, but it sure can prevent many problems from emerging.

-It is true that more people today are tolerant of non-normative sexual proclivities than 50 years ago, but it is far from true that most people are.
+More people today are indeed tolerant of non-normative sexual proclivities than 50 years ago, but it is far from true that most people are.

-Just like with politics, one man’s kink is another one’s disgusting behavior.
-While we can argue whether that should be the case or not, the fact of the matter is that we all live in the world as it is rather than as we imagine it to be.
+Like with politics, one man’s kink is another one’s disgusting behavior.
+While we can argue whether that should be the case or not, the fact is that we all live in the world as it is rather than as we imagine it to be.

-While it is highly unlikely that you’d be arrested for your sexual proclivities if they only involve consenting people above the age of consent, it is indeed a lot more likely that you would be fired should some of those details come into the wrong hands.
+While it is doubtful that you’d be arrested for your sexual proclivities if they only involve consenting people above the age of consent, it is indeed a lot more likely that you would be fired should some of those details come into the wrong hands.

 Even the notoriously open-minded IT industry still notes cases of people fired because of their sexual proclivities.
-Which is doubly ironic not only because the IT industry bills itself as “open minded” but also because those who work in IT should know better when it comes to caring for their own privacy.
+This is doubly ironic not only because the IT industry bills itself as “open-minded” but also because those who work in IT should know better when it comes to caring for their privacy.

-Privacy starts with a VPN but it also means being discrete with your information in general.
-For instance, you may not think your browsing history is particularly special but the exact same information may be pretty useful to someone who doesn’t like you.
-Your employer or your client may not take it kindly that you like a specific type of pornographic material or even a specific type of literature.
-Which is why you should try your best not to have a browsing history recorded anywhere.
+Privacy starts with a VPN, but it also means being discrete with your information in general.
+For instance, you may not think your browsing history is extraordinary, but the same data may be helpful to someone who doesn’t like you.
+Your employer or your client may not take it kindly that you want a specific type of pornographic material or even a specific type of literature, so you should try your best not to have a browsing history recorded anywhere.

-In some countries of Europe (e.g. Italy, Czechia, Albania) a lot of drugs are de facto tolerated – meaning that the police won’t barge into your house for using them.
-In others (e.g. The Netherlands) they are kept in a legal limbo based on a judicial technicality.
+In some countries of Europe (e.g., Italy, Czechia, Albania), many drugs are de facto tolerated – meaning that the police won’t barge into your house for using them.
+In others (e.g., The Netherlands), they are kept in a legal limbo based on a judicial technicality.

 With that said, the increased tolerance towards certain drugs by the authorities does not necessarily mean increased tolerance by the rest of the society.
 In fact, in some areas of the world, even smoking perfectly legal tobacco outside working hours can be grounds for dismissal.

-Point being: If you like to hang out in online communities centered around a particular drug, you might want to do it anonymously and with privacy first in mind.
+Point being: If you like to hang out in online communities centered around a particular drug, you might want to do it anonymously and with a privacy-first in mind.

-While you’re unlikely to be fired from your job for liking a certain kind of music, and while it could be tempting to out yourself as a fan of a particular artist, such information is really helpful for those who build profiles on the population.
+While you’re unlikely to be fired from your job for liking a certain kind of music, and while it could be tempting to out yourself as a fan of a particular artist, such information is beneficial for those who build profiles on the population.

-The same can (and should) be extended to the online world as well.
+The same can (and should) be extended to the online world.
 Most people have taken their living room online but haven’t taken the walls with them.